ZacheryKuykendall/Synthetic-Data-Generator/README.md

 The script can be easily customized to generate data for different subjects, such as finance, education, or genomics.
 Here’s how you can modify it:

 1. **Edit Prompt Templates**: Locate the part of the script where the system prompt and user prompt are defined (usually in the `generate_prompt()` function).
 Update these prompts to reflect the subject area you want to generate data for.
    - For example, change "You are an expert in bioinformatics..." to "You are an expert in finance..." for generating finance-related datasets.
-Locate the part of the script where the system prompt and user prompt are defined.
-Update these prompts to reflect the subject area you want to generate data for.
-   - For example, change `"You are an expert in bioinformatics..."` to `"You are an expert in finance..."` for generating finance-related datasets.
 2. **Modify Context and Columns**: Update the context generation and column names to suit the specific subject you are targeting.
 For instance, in the CSV file, replace columns like `suggested_tools_software` with more appropriate categories such as `financial_metrics` or `educational_resources`.
 3. **Update ********************`.env`******************** File**: Modify the `.env` file to use different models if needed, or adjust the number of rows and output file names based on your requirements.